The Modern Enterprise Architect

 What is Enterprise Architecture in 2020?

-Summary: This note highlights how leading organizations are using enterprise architecture (EA) including business architecture to balance investment and cost-cutting decisions by answering five of the most common questions about EA today and going into 2020.
-Read More >
+Leading organizations are using enterprise architecture (EA) including business architecture to balance investment and cost-cutting decisions by answering five of the most common questions about EA today and going into 2020.

 It's Time for the "Business Versus IT" Debate to Be Over